 wgblas

-wgblas is an initiative to implement all the standard level 1, 2, 3 BLAS functions on the top of webgpu.
+wgblas implements all the standard single-precision level 1, 2, and 3 BLAS routines on top of WebGPU.
+Next up: double-precision routines, and single- and double-precision complex routines.

 import { init, cleanup } from "wgblas";